Wendell Dabney

-Wendell Phillips Dabney (4 November 1865, in Richmond, Virginia – 3 June 1952, in Cincinnati) was an influential civil rights organizer, author, and musician as well as a newspaper editor and publisher in Cincinnati, Ohio.
+Wendell Phillips Dabney (November 4, 1865, in Richmond, Virginia – June 3, 1952, in Cincinnati, Ohio) was an influential civil rights organizer, author, and musician as well as a newspaper editor and publisher in Cincinnati, Ohio.
 He wrote various books and pamphlets including Cincinnati's Colored Citizens.

 Career

 Dabney was born in Richmond, Virginia, months after the end of the American Civil War to former slaves John Marchall Dabney (1824–1900) and Elizabeth Foster (maiden; 1834–1907).

 Formal education

 Wendell Dabney was a talented musician and graduated from Richmond High School in the first integrated graduation ceremony at Richmond High School.
 Richmond public schools were segregated, and the graduating black seniors were supposed to hold their ceremony in a church, while white seniors graduated from a theater.
 The black students protested, managing to force the school to hold an integrated graduation in the school auditorium, although seating was segregated by race.
 Dabney claimed this was "the first school strike of Negroes in America."
 Ten seniors graduated from the Richmond Colored Normal School that year, including activist and banker Maggie Walker and educator and businessperson Mary Burrell.

 In 1883, Dabney was enrolled in the preparatory department at Oberlin College.
 While there, he was first violinist at the Oberlin Opera House and was a member of the Cademian Literary Society.